 Federal threats to NJ caregiver pay (2026–2028)

-• Community-engagement (work) requirements.
-Beginning Fall 2026, ACA expansion-population adults aged 19–64 receiving Medicaid must demonstrate 80 hours/month of qualifying activities (work, study, volunteering, job training) with statutory exemptions.
+- Community-engagement (work) requirements.
+Beginning Fall 2026, ACA expansion-population adults aged 19–64 receiving Medicaid must demonstrate qualifying monthly activity hours (work, study, volunteering, job training) with statutory exemptions.
 NJ has a sizeable expansion population.

-• Provider-tax safe-harbor phasedown.
-The Medicaid hold-harmless safe-harbor decreases from 6% to 3.5% in ACA-expansion states between FY 2028 and FY 2034, affecting NJ MCO assessment and MLTSS capitation funding.
+- Provider-tax safe-harbor phasedown.
+The Medicaid provider-tax hold-harmless safe-harbor is scheduled to step down in ACA-expansion states between FY 2028 and FY 2034, which affects NJ MCO assessments and MLTSS capitation funding.

 Article framing should remain "phased rollout beginning Fall 2026" rather than asserting specific operational impacts.